blahajjessie/kakaw/api-docs/interface/host-http.md

 The game opens on the server side, and is now accepting players via the join code (which is the game ID)

-Upon recept of this, the host should display a screen showing a list of players.
+Upon receipt of this, the host should display a screen showing a list of players.

 ## Start a question